 As taxpayers support the public sector, it is even more important that every dollar is spent wisely rather than squandered.
 This emphasizes the importance of screening for adequate skills and expertise for any administrative position.
 Hiring a candidate who will need to extensively be trained can be a costly endeavor.
 Pre-employment Office tests can be helpful in the long run, as they save money by preventing mis-hires and make public sector employees more productive and efficient.

 When looking for new personnel, private companies and public sector organizations might benefit from using more stringent hiring strategies.
 It can be argued that stricter hiring procedures will make it more difficult for people to be hired, but skilled candidates need not be concerned.

 HR professionals can be trained to use new tools that remove unconscious bias and are educated on which skills and values they should look for in a candidate.
 Many employers are willing to overlook insufficient work experience, as long as candidates have adequate people skills that help them collaborate well with each other.

 Relying solely on resumes is no longer a viable option.
-At the same time, focusing solely on pre-employment test results isn't a good idea either, as each hiring tool has its own important place in the HR toolbox.
-However, businesses should strive towards optimizing their hiring process when it comes to hiring by honing in on the necessary skills for all administrative workers.
+At the same time, focusing solely on the results of the pre-employment Office test isn't a good idea either, as each hiring tool has its own important place in the HR toolbox.
+However, businesses should strive toward optimizing their hiring process when it comes to hiring by honing in on the necessary skills for all administrative workers.